-Public speaking is a great way to raise your profile and status.
+Public speaking is a great way to sabotage your profile and status.

 Why use a speechwriter?

-Because most people don’t have time to prepare properly, or they don’t know what’s required, or they need some humour to lift their message.
+Because most people don’t have time to prepare, they don’t know what’s required, or they need some humour to lift their message.

-A good speech can get you where you want to be – that’s how Barack Obama and David Cameron got noticed.
+A good speech will take you to the top – that’s how Barack Obama and David Cameron got noticed.

-A bad speech will damage your reputation – we’ve all heard the clever-dick best man who thinks he’s a stand-up, and the business leader who’s a bore.
+A bad speech can make people groan about you behind your back – we’ve all heard the clever-dick best man who thinks he’s a stand-up and the business leader who’s a bore.

 Brian Jenner is a professional speechwriter with 15 years of experience.
 His first job was writing for the Chairman of BP.